bsn-si/figaro-cli/README.md

 ### Sender

 #### Instantiate/Make new request for delivery
-This command creates a new instance of the figaro delivery contract.
-In it, you specify the starting options that cannot be changed later - the amount of payment for delivery, the required deposit from the courier, the address of the cw20 token or tokens that inherit it (for example, tgrade), as well as the "approximate" location of the zone from where and where the delivery will be made.
+This command creates a new instance of the Figaro delivery contract.
+You have to specify starting options that cannot be changed later - an amount of payment for the delivery, a required deposit from the courier, an address of the cw20 token or tokens that inherit it (for example, Tgrade), as well as approximate locations of the zones "from" and "to" where the delivery will be made.

 The delivery zone format is a rectangle created from two geo coordinates. `lng,lat|lng,lat` or `0.0,0.0|0.0,0.0`.

-Also here you specify the secp256k1 public key from the secret verification key that you will give to the recipient.
-Or you can pass that option and command generate secret & public key for this contract.
+Also here you specify a `secp256k1` public key from the secret verification key that you will give to the recipient.
+Or you can pass that option and command will generate secret & public key for this contract.

 ``` bash
 figaro-cli sender instantiate \